jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

  <!-- gravitational field or the dharma of the reference frame that affects everything -->

 {{< q a="Einstein-sophist" c="Relativity, Section 8" >}}
-But we only demand that ‘simultaniety’ supply us with an empirical decision.
+But we only demand that ‘simultaneity’ supply us with an empirical decision.
 {{< /q >}}